KernelOverseer/FlappyBirdForAi/README.md

 included files:

-  A .exe verison of the game
+  A .exe verison of the game contained inside a zip file along with all its dependencies

   The python file for flappy bird